IsaacNicholls1/MH-P1-IsaacN/README.md

 - This was an issue which was ongoing through my project - It was tricky to get the images to be the correct size for my cards.
 They would either bee too small/big, or not the same size as others.
 - To fix this issue originally I spoke with Roo, who guided me to try using max height for the images, however i then found that when on smaller devices the images stretched out of shape.
 - I then fixed this further by resizing and shaping all of the images in question so that they fitted well into the cards.

-### =on smaller devices

-- The content when deployed on a smaller device reshuffles the image to the bottom of the container.
-- The text in the last paragraph changes to the default font rather than our applied styling in the CSS folder.
-This is specific to Android.

 - - - -
 # Deployment #